kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-05-26-request-based-caching-in-laravel-lumen.md

 comments: true
 ---

-There might be times, when you would want to persist some data for the lifetime of a specific request.
-You might be tempted to use caching but sorry to break it to you that Laravel does not have any request based caching, built in.
+There might be times, when you would want to persist some data for the lifetime of a specific request and be destroyed as soon as the request completes.
+Now you might be tempted to use Laravel's caching for that but it doesn't support request based caching and there is no default way to achieve that, atleast not that I know of.

 There might be multiple ways of achieving it e.g. you can use either session or cache i.e. put some values against some specifically formatted keys and then write some middleware that unsets those cache/session values at the end of each request or you can use Laravel's [Service Container](https://laravel.com/docs/5.2/container), for example.

 I had this specific scenario in which I needed the same i.e. generate some data and persist to make it available throughout the application for the current request.
-I decided to go with the latter approach i.e. use Laravel's service container.
-Below is how to do that.
+I decided to go with using Laravel's service container.
+Below is how to achieve that.

 First things first, create a holder class in which, we'll be putting our logic for the *caching*